CumulusNetworks/docs/content/cumulus-linux-42/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 {{%notice note%}}

 Installing the Cumulus Linux image referencing a local file from ONIE is not supported on the Dell N3048EP-ON switch.
-Use one of the other installation methods, such as a web server, FTP or DHCP, or install the image from Cumulus Linux.
+Use one of the other installation methods, such as a web server or USB, or install the image from Cumulus Linux.

 {{%/notice%}}